course-dprep/Just_Below_pricing_effectiveness/README.md

 ## Research Motivation
 $2.99 for a chocolate bar, $19.99 for a sweater, $1199.99 for a smartphone and even stores devoted to selling products priced at $0.99 - prices set just below a round number are widely known around the globe (Tripathi & Pandey, 2018).
 A recent pilot study, including more than 12.000 prices from web pages in the United States and Germany, concluded that these prices make up almost 65% of prices on the internet (Troll et al., 2024), highlighting the popularity of this strategy.
 One explanation for the popularity is that just-below prices lead to an underestimation effect, where prices ending in $0.99 (e.g., $14.99) are perceived as substantially lower than their round counterparts, positively affecting demand (Chang & Chen, 2014).
 As a result, one might argue that it is beneficial for price-setters to price their products and services just below the round number.

 However, results regarding the effectiveness of just-below pricing are mixed.
 Where studies conclude that just-below pricing has a positive effect on consumers' purchase decisions (Choi et al., 2014; Schindler & Kibarian, 2001), others report no or even a negative effect (Georgoff, 1972, Kim, Malkoc & Goodman, 2021; Tripathi & Pandey, 2018).
 As a result, for this project, we investigated the effectiveness of just-below pricing on consumers' purchase decisions by analyzing a large Amazon dataset from the UK consisting of more than 2 million products.
-In addition, it was tested whether this effect differed based on the price level of the product.
-By investigating the moderating effect of price level, possible reasons for the conflicting findings might be found, which adds to the existing knowledge regarding just-below pricing.
+In addition, it was tested whether this effect differed based on the price level and product category of the product.
+By investigating the moderating effect of price level and product category, possible reasons for the conflicting findings might be found, which adds to the existing knowledge regarding just-below pricing.

 ## Relevance
 As indicated before, the conclusions regarding the effectiveness of just-below pricing are mixed.
-By looking into the moderating effect of price levels, the conflicting findings might be reconciled and additional knowledge regarding the use of just-below pricing might be added to the literature.
+By looking into the moderating effect of price level and product category, the conflicting findings might be reconciled and additional knowledge regarding the use of just-below pricing might be added to the literature.
 In addition, these insights are of vital interest to price-setters who are contemplating the use of just-below pricing to drive demand.
 Specifically, the article provides answers to when and why the use of just-below pricing might (not) be preferred in a given context, providing price-setters with the needed information on how to price their goods.

 ## Research Question
 **To what extent does just below pricing (as opposed to round pricing) affect consumers' purchase behavior and to what extent does this effect depend on the price level and product category of the product?**